 The publication of the rules does give the central government the authority to order internet service providers to block access to websites that discuss gambling.
 So far, it appears the government has taken little-to-no action in using the power of the act to prevent online gambling.

-State Level Gaming Laws
+State Level Gambling Laws

 India’s constitution grants each state broad authority over the regulation of both real world and online gambling.
 Two states, Goa and Sikkim, do allow brick-and-mortar casinos.
 There are a handful of casinos in Sikkim and over a dozen in Goa.